-Just as we get off the boat to walk to the Filoxenia Pool Bar, Stuart is standing in front of us with little Jack by his side.
+Just as we get off our Coco to walk to the Filoxenia Pool Bar, Stuart is standing in front of us with little Jack by his side.
 At this first reunion since half a year the Jack brothers are not overflowing with enthusiasm to say the least.
 They sniff at each other for a moment and then seem to pay more attention to us and their environment.
 I had imagined something else, something with more violin music, so to speak.
 After all, they have lived together for more than six years with their first boss.

 We drive with Stuart to his Filoxenia Pool Bar.
 It is a hotel / bar with swimming pool and is located just outside Katelios in a beautiful setting.
 Little Jack is inseparable from Stuart and is therefore always present here.
 In addition to not being able to live without Stuart for more than two minutes, little Jack also has an incontinence problem, a tail that is cut too short and he has difficulty walking.
 He jumps a bit like a rabbit and then loses a drop of puddle with each little pup.
 Hence the self-designed diaper system that he always wears when he’s inside.
 Little Jack has also fallen into the pool once and appears to be unable to swim.
 Maybe it’s good that his brother, and not he, has become a “seadog”.
 Despite his handicaps, little Jack does not allow himself to be bullied around by his big brother.
 On the contrary, Captain Jack regularly looks at me like he’s trying to ask me ‘what the hell is going on?’